Does this test have other names?

 What do my test results mean?

-In an older child or an adult, an elevated level of trypsinogen can signal a disorder of the pancreas.
+In an older child or an adult, an elevated level of trypsinogen can mean a disorder

 How is this test done?

 The test requires a blood sample, which is drawn through a needle from a vein in your

 Blood samples from newborns are usually taken from the heel.

 Does this test pose any risks?